-Ross Rotary Support
+Ross Rotary Support - "In their Shoes"

 “In their shoes”, focus support on children aged 0-16, who are at risk of becoming disengaged from education and socially isolated due to poor mental health

 Jo Parsons, Ross Rotary President Richard Williams and Alan Parsons

 Jo and Alan Parsons are the founders of a recently established charity, In their Shoes.

 The couple visited Ross Rotary Club on Monday, October 23rd to talk about In Their Shoes.
 They explained that it is based in Ross and focuses support on children aged 0-16, who are at risk of becoming disengaged from education and socially isolated due to poor mental health.

 Jo explained that she and Alan set up In Their Shoes in February 2017 because, as adoptive parents, they had experienced the journey of having children with a mental health concern.

 She said that setting up the charity came about as a result of often difficult experiences in accessing treatment, assessment and support services for them and their children.
 They were personally moved to set up a charity in which other parents, carers and family members could find a friendly, welcoming person to offer support and guidance.